mietek/haskell-on-heroku-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _1–2 minutes_

-In this step, Halcyon restores a Cabal directory and a Cabal directory by extracting archives downloaded from public storage, and tries to locate the right sandbox directory for the current version of the app.
+In this step, Halcyon restores a GHC directory and a Cabal directory from public storage, and tries to locate the right sandbox directory for the current version of the app.
 This fails, and so Halcyon runs into the default dependency build restriction.

 All downloaded archives are uploaded to your private storage: